srcimon/screwbox/docs/docs/core-modules/graphics/index.md

 - **entity system order** When no drawingOrder is specified, the execution order of the `EntitySystem` will automatically set an offset to the drawing order.
+  Every value in the `Oder` enum is spaced by 1,000,000 from another.
   Drawing tasks are therefor executed in order of the execution order of the `EntitySystem`.

 - **execution order**